open-telemetry/opentelemetry.io/content/en/docs/contributing/development.md

 If you see an error like `too many open files` or `pipe failed` under macOS, you might need to increase the file descriptor limit.
 See [Hugo issue #6109](https://github.com/gohugoio/hugo/issues/6109).

+## Advanced Setup Instructions: Cloning the Repository with SSH

+For contributors intersted in cloning the repository using SSH instead of HTTPS

+### Cloning with SSH

+Follow these steps to clone the repository using SSH:

+1. **Generate an SSH Key (if you don't have one):**
+   - Open a terminal and run:
+     ```bash
+     ssh-keygen -C "your_email@example.com"
+     ```
+   - Follow the prompts to save the key to the default location.

+2. **Add your SSH key to the SSH agent:** > **Optional**: You can add the SSH agent setup to your `~/.bashrc` or `~/.zshrc` file to automatically load your SSH key when starting a new terminal session.
+However, this is not mandatory.
+If you prefer, you can skip this step and be prompted to enter your SSH key passphrase manually each time you use SSH.

+   - Start the SSH agent:
+     ```bash
+     eval "$(ssh-agent -s)"
+     ```
+   - Add your SSH key

+4. **Add your SSH key to your GitHub account:**
+   - Copy the SSH key to your clipboard:
+     ```bash
+     cat ~/.ssh/id_rsa.pub
+     ```
+   - Navigate to GitHub's [SSH and GPG keys settings](https://github.com/settings/keys), click "New SSH key," paste your key, and save it.

+5. **Fork the repository:** Before you can contribute, you'll need to fork the repository to your own GitHub account.
+For help, see [Fork a repository][fork]

+6. **Clone the repository using SSH:**
+   - Use the following command to clone:
+     ```bash
+     git clone git@github.com:open-telemetry/opentelemetry.io.git
+     ```

 ### Content and submodules